Annot-Mix: Learning with Noisy Class Labels from Multiple Annotators via a Mixup Extension: Empirical Evaluation

-\textbf{Mixing triples with different instances:} Inspired by the idea of Zhang et al.~\cite{zhang2022identifying}, we modify our \texttt{mixup} extension to only combine two triples $(\boldsymbol{x}_n, \boldsymbol{a}_m, \boldsymbol{z}_{nm}), (\boldsymbol{x}_{\hat{n}}, \boldsymbol{a}_{\hat{m}}, \boldsymbol{z}_{{\hat{n}}{\hat{m}}}) \in \mathcal{M}$, if and only if both instances are equal, i.e., $\boldsymbol{x}_n = \boldsymbol{x}_{\hat{n}}$.
+\textbf{Effect of mixing triples with different instances:} Inspired by the idea of Zhang et al.~\cite{zhang2022identifying}, we modify our \texttt{mixup} extension to only combine two triples $(\boldsymbol{x}_n, \boldsymbol{a}_m, \boldsymbol{z}_{nm}), (\boldsymbol{x}_{\hat{n}}, \boldsymbol{a}_{\hat{m}}, \boldsymbol{z}_{{\hat{n}}{\hat{m}}}) \in \mathcal{M}$, if and only if both instances are equal, i.e., $\boldsymbol{x}_n = \boldsymbol{x}_{\hat{n}}$.
 Evaluating this modified \texttt{mixup} extension while keeping the rest of \texttt{annot-mix} unchanged allows us to study the benefit of mixing triples containing different instances.
-Table~\ref{tab:ablation} presents the corresponding results in its last column.
-For the two datasets \texttt{dtd} and \texttt{agnews}, each with one class label per instance, the results are identical to the training w/o \texttt{mixup}, as mixing only happens if multiple class labels per instance are available.
-No substantial improvements can be seen for the dataset \texttt{cifar10h} compared to training w/o \texttt{mixup}, whereas the performance gains are noteworthy for the dataset \texttt{letter}.
-Despite this, the performance results across all four tested datasets fall short of those achieved with our original \texttt{mixup} extension as part of \texttt{annot-mix}.
-These results highlight the importance and broader applicability of mixing different triples containing different instances.
+This modification of \texttt{annot-mix} is not equivalent to the approach of Zhang et al.~\cite{zhang2022identifying}, and we refer to Section~\ref{sec:related-work} for further differences.
+Table~\ref{tab:ablation} presents the results of \texttt{annot-mix} with this modification in its last column.
+For the datasets with one class label per instance, the results are identical to the training w/o \texttt{mixup}, as mixing only happens if multiple class labels per instance are available.
+The performance gains compared to training w/o \texttt{mixup} are noteworthy for the datasets \texttt{letter} and \texttt{flowers102}, while no substantial gains are observed for the other datasets.
+Furthermore, the performance results across almost all tested datasets fall short of those achieved by our original \texttt{mixup} extension as part of \texttt{annot-mix}.
+This observation highlights the importance and broader applicability of mixing triples containing different instances.